u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 .. image:: export_import_data/dragdown.gif
    :align: center

-* When you add a new column, Odoo might not be able to map it automatically if its label doesn't fit any field in Odoo.
+* When you add a new column, Thrive Bureau ERP might not be able to map it automatically if its label doesn't fit any field in Thrive Bureau ERP.
 Don't worry!
 You can map new columns manually when you test the import.
 Search the list for the corresponding field.